 Q: So, what exactly do you write about?

-Moritz S.: We show how the 2Q Portfolio is traded, what positions we have on, what the PL is, and what trades we’ve done.
+Moritz S.: We open a door into how our 2Q Portfolio is traded, what positions we have on, what the PL is, and what trades we’ve done.
 We report on our winning and losing trades and write about interesting developments in the markets away from the 2Q Portfolio – developments which can lead to trading opportunities.
 We don’t make the 2Q Portfolio 100% transparent though as this would risk our trading edge.

 Moritz S.: The 2Q Portfolio is our best shot at the markets.
 Most strategies inside the 2Q Portfolio are systematic and the result of our own quantitative research.
 However, we sometimes add opportunistic trades in order to exploit a specific market phenomenon or improve the risk-reward characteristics of the portfolio, for instance by adding long volatility positions.
 We trade directional and spread-based strategies, mainly in futures, equities, ETPs, and options.

 We use techniques which many consider irrelevant today.
 “Old school” methods such as trend and momentum.
 Those methods are valuable to us because they allow us to be agnostic of what the media or fundamental interpreters of the markets say.
 We tend to fade the news and concentrate on the data instead.
 That’s our recipe for trading success.

 Q: Why the combination of systematic and opportunistic trades?